 Representing Competing Buyers

 Homebuyers compete among each other for the best homes.
 As a serious buyer, you engage a real estate brokerage to help you identify, evaluate and purchase the best home for you.
 You expect your agent to work loyally and diligently to out-hustle and out-maneuver other buyers, positioning you ahead of your competition for the best opportunities.
 BRRETA allows real estate companies and their agents to have multiple buyer-clients seeking substantially similar properties.
-This practice, of course, opens the door to conflicts of interest.
+This practice, of course, opens the door to conflicts and compromising of clients’ interest.

 True Agency avoids the potential conflict of representing competing homebuyers.
 Prior to accepting a new buyer-client, we confirm that there is no relevant overlap between that buyer’s home criterion and that of an existing Sage client.